CommonAccord/Cmacc-Org/Doc/S/About/Conference/Flyer/MIT-DigitalContracts_0.md

-Ti=Digital Contracts, Security, Blockchain and Services
+Ti=Digital Contracting, Security, Ledgers and Governance

 Time=May 23-24